 Patty, has been with the Colorectal Center for Children since 2010.
 At the center she practices in a role of care coordination for a unique population of patients.
 Patty has had the pleasure of working with very specialized and talented surgeons and colleagues from whom she has learned a tremendous amount.
 She has also been given great travel opportunities around the world for both mission and teaching excursions.
 Patty is an active member of APSNA and has been privileged to attend and present at national conferences.
 Prior to this, she worked as a research nurse for infectious diseases doing all aspects of vaccine clinical trials.
 She has also practiced in a NICU, public health, general pediatrics and has a strong background in maternal child health.

 Dr. Rosen has been named the Associate Director of the Colorectal Center.
-He obtained his medical degree at Temple University in 1994, and went on to complete his general surgery and chief residency at the Long Island Jewish Medical Center in 2000 where he focused his training on Pediatric Colorectal and Urogenital reconstructive surgery.
+He obtained his medical degree at Temple University in 1994 and went on to complete his general surgery and chief residency at the Long Island Jewish Medical Center in 2000 where he focused his training on Pediatric Colorectal and Urogenital reconstructive surgery.
 Dr. Rosen completed a fellowship in Pediatric Colorectal Surgery at the Schneider Children’s Hospital in 2001 and then his Pediatric Surgery Fellowship at the Sainte-Justine Children’s Hospital of the University of Montreal, in Canada.
-Dr. Rosen is Board Certified in General and Pediatric Surgery.
-Dr. Rosen served as the only fellowship-trained pediatric colorectal surgeon in the NY metropolitan area from 2005-2018, until joining the Colorectal Center summer of 2018.
+Dr. Rosen served as the only fellowship-trained pediatric colorectal surgeon in the NY metropolitan area from 2005-2018.
 His areas of focus include cloacal malformations, anorectal malformations, fecal incontinence, constipation and intestinal dysmotility, Hirschsprung’s disease and pilonidal disease.
 Dr. Rosen serves as a Colonel in the U.S. Army Reserve and currently commands the 8th Medical Brigade based in Staten Island, NY.